shreyasm-dev/telid-lang/README.md

 println(factorial(5)) // 120
 println factorial 5 // parentheses are optional

-$cd /some/path // $ is used for shell commands
+$cd [/some/path] // $ is used for shell commands (the brackets make sure the path is parsed correctly)
+$cd([/some/path]) // shell commands are treated just like functions, so you can use parentheses if you want

 ${
   echo "this is a shell block"
   echo "you can do this: $a"
   echo "or this: ${b}"
-  echo "or even this: ${factorial(5)}"
+  echo "or even this: ${factorial(5)}" echo "normal slash code is not parsed in shell blocks (or validated!)"
+}

+$[/bin/zsh]{
+  echo "the text inside the brackets is the shell to use" echo "it's piped into the shell"
 }
 ```